Texas energy board members resign over state’s bungled snowstorm response

-The 16-member board has been under criticism for days in part because several of the members live out-of-state and therefore aren’t personally affected by the power outages.
+The 16-member board has been under criticism for days in part because several of the members live out of state and therefore aren’t personally affected by the power outages.

-“We have noted recent concerns about out-of-state board leadership at ERCOT,” wrote Talberg, Cramton, Bulger and Hepper in a resignation letter made public by the Public Utility Commission of Texas.
-The resignations of the four “unaffiliated” board members was accompanied by the withdrawal of an application by Craig Ivey to fill a vacancy for another unaffiliated director’s position.
+“We have noted recent concerns about out-of-state board leadership at ERCOT,” wrote Talberg, Cramton, Bulger and Hepper in a resignation letter released by the Public Utility Commission of Texas.
+The resignations of the four “unaffiliated” board members were accompanied by the withdrawal of an application by Craig Ivey to fill a vacancy for another unaffiliated director’s position.

 The board members said their resignations will take effect after a Wednesday board teleconference meeting in order to “allow state leaders a free hand with future direction and to eliminate distractions.”